stefaleon/Node-App/README.md

 ## 03 Middleware use demonstration

 ## 04 Posting and parsing the request body

 * `npm install body-parser --save`
 * Use the body-parser middleware.
 * Demonstrate a get and a post route.

+## 05 Express Router

+* Organize the routes with Express Router.